1jour1vin

 Terroirs

-Brown soil formed on Cretaceous limestone scree, northeast exposure for the Syrah grape variety (under the Pic Saint Loup cliff), intermediate exposure for the Grenache grape variety, humid, cool Mediterranean climate.
+Brown soil formed on Cretaceous limestone scree, northeast exposure for the Syrah grape variety (below the Pic Saint Loup cliff), intermediate exposure for the Grenache grape variety, humid and cool Mediterranean climate.

 Viticulture

-Juices obtained by light bleeding (maximum 10% of the vat), fermented for 3 weeks in temperature-controlled stainless steel tanks (17-18°C).
+Juices obtained by light bleeding (maximum 10% of the vat), fermentation for 3 weeks in temperature-controlled stainless steel vats (17-18°C).

 bottled in February 2011